Bjordal

 Bjordal is situated in a small valley surrounded by steep mountains on three sides and the fjord and on the north end of the valley.
 Bjordal Church is located in the village, serving the southwest part of the municipality.
+The white, wooden church was built in a long church design in 1906.
 The largest industry in the area is agriculture.
 There is also a rock quarry which exports stone elsewhere in the country.